2011 Scottish Women's Cup

-The 2011 Scottish Women's Cup is the national cup competition in Scottish women's football.
-All teams in the Scottish Women's Football Leagues are eligible to enter, with Premier League clubs receiving a bye to the Second Round.
-The tournament is known as the Henson Projects Scottish Cup after a sponsorship arrangement.
+The 2011 Scottish Women's Cup was the 40th official edition (42nd overall) of the main national cup competition in Scottish women's football.
+All teams in the Scottish Women's Football League were eligible to enter, with Scottish Women's Premier League clubs receiving a bye to the Second Round.
+The tournament was known as the Henson Projects Scottish Cup after a sponsorship arrangement.

 Calendar

 First round

 Aberdeen City, Stenhousemuir, Troon and Viewfield Rovers all received byes to the Second Round.